 Bonus Content: A Bit of a History of the Hardware

 Which brings me to our history lesson.
 In order to more deeply understand our topic today, you have to know a little bit about how computers are physically built.
 The most fundamental language of computers is binary code, represented as a series of 0s and 1s.
-Those values correspond to whether a circuit is closed or open, respectively.
+Those values correspond to whether a circuit is open or closed, respectively.
 When a circuit is closed, you cannot push power through it.
 When it’s open, you can.
 Transistors regulate current flow, generate electrical signals, and act as a switch or gate.
 You can connect lots of transistors with circuitry to create an integrated circuit chip.

 The combination of open and closed patterns of transistors can be read by your computer.
 As you add more transistors, you’re able to express more and more numbers in binary code.
 You can see how this influences the basic foundations of computing in how we measure bits and bytes.
 Eight transistors store one byte of data: two possibilities for each of the eight transistors, and then every possible combination of those possibilities (2^8) = 256 possible combinations of open/closed gates (bits), so 8 bits = one byte, which can represent any number between 0 and 255.